seage/hyflex/README.md

 Hyper-heuristic implementers might find this environment helpful for comparing own results with other approaches.

 ## Unit metric
-We have developed a metric that assigns to the hyper-heuristic's results quality a number from the unit interval `<0, 1>` (that's why we call it the unit metric).
+We have developed a metric that assigns to the hyper-heuristic's results quality a number from the unit interval `<0,1>` (that's why we call it the unit metric).

 The lower bound value of the interval corresponds to the quality of an easily obtainable solution (e.g. a greedy solution) and the upper bound is the quality of the optimal solution.

 The more the hyper-heuristic gets the evaluation closer to `1.0` the better results it provides closer to the optimal solutions.

-On the other hand closer to `0.0`, the hyper-heuristic is not much better that a greedy solution generator.
+On the other hand, closer to the `0.0` value the hyper-heuristic is not much better than a greedy solution generator.

 The overall unit metric value is an aggregation of partial evaluations.
 First, solutions for each problem instance (provided by the hyper-heuristic) are evaluated and mapped onto the unit interval.